MahmoudHousam/data-engineering/Readme.md

 # Project-based Learning - Data Engineering

-This repository is dedicated to honing skills in data engineering through practical projects and exercises.
+This repository is dedicated to honing skills in healthcare data engineering through practical projects and exercises with support from [Synthea](https://github.com/synthetichealth/synthea), a synthetic clinical data simulator to output realistic, but not real, patient data.
 The objective behind this repository is to provide hands-on experience by leveraging Python and SQL programming languages, along with a diverse set of technologies and tools commonly used in the field of data engineering.

 ## Tech Stack